 For the EB-1A category, foreign nationals must demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.

-You must be able to provide that you have submitted evidence in at least three of the following evidentiary categories below or provide evidence of a one-time achievement such as an Olympic Medal or a major internationally recognized award such as an Oscar or Pullitzer.
+You must be able to provide that you have submitted evidence in at least three of the following evidentiary categories below or provide evidence of a one-time achievement such as an Olympic Medal or a major internationally recognized award such as a Nobel Prize, Oscar, or Pullitzer.
 No offer of employment or labor certification is required.

 • Receipt of lesser nationally or internationally recognized prizes or awards for excellence